Table of Contents

 Lemon Myrtle Side Effects

 We have discovered some very strange, uncited articles claiming adverse side effects of drinking lemon myrtle tea.
-Unfortunately due to some obvious errors in these poorly written articles e.g. untrue claims of caffeine in lemon myrtle, we feel there is little credibility in these articles as a whole.
+Unfortunately due to some obvious errors in these poorly written articles e.g. untrue claims of caffeine in lemon myrtle, we feel there is little credibility in these articles.

 Scientifically, lemon myrtle tea is considered very safe for consumption.
 While we have found no scientifically documented research articles on any side effects of consuming lemon myrtle tea, the golden rule always applies - "everything in moderation".